glitchct/Advanced-Optimized/advanced-optmized-archive/Readme.md

 -------------
 If you want a newer version of the Modpack, download it from Modrinth.
-Current Version of Advanced Optimized (AO) : Version 1.4.1
+Current Version of Advanced Optimized (AO) : Version 1.5 Beta 1 & 2